-Donald Trump’s ‘Criminal Ineptitude And Apathy’ Doomed COVID-19 Vaccination Efforts, Report Says
+Donald Trump's 'Criminal Ineptitude And Apathy' Doomed COVID-19 Vaccination Efforts, Report Says

 Those involved in the rollout said it left a confusing situation for the new team.

-“Nobody had a complete picture,” Dr. Julie Morita, executive vice-president of the Robert Wood Johnson Foundation and member of Biden’s task force, told Politico.
-“The plans that were being made were being made with the assumption that more information would be available and be revealed once they got into the White House.”
+"Nobody had a complete picture," Dr. Julie Morita, executive vice-president of the Robert Wood Johnson Foundation and member of Biden's task force, told Politico.

+"The plans that were being made were being made with the assumption that more information would be available and be revealed once they got into the White House."

 The difficulties come at a time when infection rates remain high in many areas of the country, though numbers have fallen from the period immediately after the holidays.
 As The Guardian noted, there had been 49 million doses of the vaccine distributed by the federal government as of Saturday, with 27 million administered by states.